A Veteran’s Resume and Job Hunting Guide

 • Indiana Career Connect: This workforce development center offers a variety of useful resources for veterans seeking work, including a state-level job board that allows you to search for open civilian positions that match your military occupation code.

-• INvets: By using their partnerships with veteran-friendly employers in the state, this nonprofit organization can help you find a job that matches your interests and skill set.
+• INvets: By using its partnerships with veteran-friendly employers in the state, this nonprofit organization can help you find a job that matches your interests and skill set.

 Iowa